 Award Winners Honored at Annual Ceremony

-Five students were honored for outstanding achievements at the recent Department of Mathematics annual award ceremony.
+Five students were recognized for outstanding achievements at the recent Department of Mathematics annual awards ceremony.

-The Bjarni Jónsson Prize for Research was awarded jointly to Colin Klaus and Yunxiang Ren.
+The Bjarni Jónsson Prize for Research was awarded jointly to Longxiu Huang and Bin Sun.
 The prize was established in honor of former Distinguished Professor Bjarni Jónsson and is awarded annually to one or more graduate students for exceptional research in mathematics and outstanding research potential.

-The Richard J. Larsen Award for Achievement in Undergraduate Mathematics was awarded to Michael Montgomery.
-Established in honor of Professor Emeritus Richard Larsen, the award is presented each spring to the senior math major judged by the faculty to have excelled in all aspects of undergraduate mathematics.
+The winner of this year’s Richard J. Larsen Award for Achievement in Undergraduate Mathematics was Gregory Bixler.
+Established in honor of Professor Emeritus Richard Larsen, the award is presented to the senior math major judged by the faculty to have excelled in all aspects of undergraduate mathematics.